Clair Obscur: Expedition 33: Art and narrative

 Svedberg-Yen stated one of the game's core themes, the loss of loved ones, originates with Broche's mother and represented the "final piece".
-As the two were stuck on the draft, Broche asked his mother what would be the worst thing that could happen to her; she answered the loss of any of her children would be.
+As the two were stuck on the draft, Broche asked his mother what would be the worst thing that could happen to her; she answered the loss of any of her children.
 This notably became the foundation for Aline's character and became the catalyst for her decision to dwell in what Svedberg-Yen and Broche subsequently conceived as her departed son's canvas.
 While other aspects of the narrative were crafted as the game progressed, Svedberg-Yen asserted that the ending of Act I, featuring the death of Gustave, was something she and Broche had set early on, as part of the emotional journey they wanted for the characters.
-The team kept some of the characters they had already envisioned in We Lost, such as Maelle and Lune, but their design and characterization were reassessed accordingly.
+The team kept some of the characters they had envisioned for We Lost, such as Maelle and Lune, but their design and characterization were reimagined for Expedition 33.
 The characters Noco and Monoco derive their names from the Swedish energy drink Nocco.
 Broche and Guillermin met during their stint at a subsidiary of Ubisoft in Malmö, Sweden, where a refrigerator was reportedly filled with the beverage.
 The studio's dog, Monoco, who's credited as Sandfall's "Happiness Manager" on the studio's website, is named after the character; meanwhile, Svedberg-Yen's own dog, Trunks, was an inspiration for the latter's character design, notably his mop-like hair style.